 But as a general rule, however, it is simple to just keep in mind that a build that reaches 7.2 feet consider acceptable.
 And anything beyond that value may leave the owner encouraged to discuss the boundary plans with the neighbors first.
 This not only prevents the owner from facing a problematic situation.
 But it also allows the community surrounding the housing to feel comfortable too.

 Can You Get An Extension On Planning Permission?

 Absolutely!
 Though certain limitations are still put in place and the freedom to make extensions without much guidance from professionals prevent.
-Initially, permitted development rights to make the owner of the housing eligible to make extensions without having the need to apply for planning permission as long as, specific limitations and, conditions met.
-If these conditions are to exceed, planning permissions are still available for application and extensions can make.
+Initially, permitted development rights to make the owner of the housing eligible to make extensions without having the need to apply for planning permission as long as, specific limitations and, conditions are met.
+If these conditions are exceeded, planning permissions are still available for application and extensions can make.

 A planning consultant may be of use when considering options to aid in the smooth running of the extension project.
 These rules apply under the context of the proposed extension and any previous extensions.
 So in short, to houses only and not for flats and maisonettes, converted houses.
 And, other buildings that do not fall under the housing category.

 Planning permissions, however, will allow various sorts and kinds of property to make extensions to only half the area of the land around the original house.
 The extensions cannot be higher than the highest part of the existing roof or higher at the eaves than the pre-existing ones.
 And as long as the materials used in any exterior work look similar to that of the original housing, then extensions should be fine.
 Hope this article was successful in answering your questions.